 Just Space comments on the draft London Plan Implementation Plan Feb 2012 JS observations on LPIP 20120229

 Comments on the draft Revised Mayor’s Housing Strategy 6 March 2012 submitted jointly by Just Space and a number of other and constituent organisations CV&CS response to Revised London Housing Strategy

 This web site documents Just Space Network and its activities in 2009-11 in trying to influence the London Plan.
-Activities of the Network in 2012 onwards will be the subject of a new, parallel, site – to launch early in the year.
+Activities of the Network in 2012 onwards a new, parallel, site – linked from the top of this page.

-The new plan is published 22 July 2011.
+The new plan was published 22 July 2011.
 Free download of the plan + related documents (and order form for paper copies (£50)) at http://www.london.gov.uk/publication/londonplan

 Mayor’s 20 year development plan for London will increase polarisation of London’s communities says Just Space.

 This planning strategy sets out how London will be developed over the next 20 years.
 The 32-day Examination in Public (EiP) of the London Plan ran intermittently from June to 8 December.
 The Panel which examined the draft plan reported in early February 2011. [ more ] It was finally released by the Mayor in May 2011 [ download here ].
 The Just Space Network, in cooperation with students and researchers across London’s universities, held a conference on 9 June to assess achievements and to debate how best to develop the colaboration with universities.
 Read more about the conference.

 Just Space is an alliance of community groups, voluntary sector organisations and special interest groups taking part in the EiP to press the GLA to improve the Plan, to make London a fairer and more environmentally sound city.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 The rest of this page is material from earlier in the process.